Organique0/ForgeBay/README.md

 Everything is described in the documentation.

 !!
 If you are using Docker Desktop for Linux, you should use the default Docker context by executing the following command: docker context use default. !!

+More about WSL2:
+-	WSL must be enabled on your operating system
+-	In WSL you have to install Debian Linux or something similar.
+-	When WSL is enabled, a new entry will appear in the left sidebar in Windows Explorer
+-	The root folder of this project must be put inside WSL (usually you would put it in your home folder there)
+-	VS Code is preffered because of it's good support for WSL.
+All you need is to install an extension and then open the Command Pallete with F1 or CTRL+SHIFT+P, select ">WSL: Connect to WSL" and pick the folder of the project.

 Commands you need to execute in separate terminal windows (in the root folder):
 - composer install (If you are missing certain PHP extensions it will tell you which.
 (Most likely iconv and intl) php.ini on Linux is in /etc/php.)